Boost

 Boost is a quick and convenient way for community health workers to stay up to date and have the information they need to hand throughout the day.

-Boost was designed and developed in collaboration with more than 100 community health workers from Malawi, Zambia and Zimbabwe.
-The Boost brand provides easy, up-to-date, visual, and interactive materials on HIV, sexual health, female genital schistosomiasis (FGS), COVID-19, mental health and other primary health information, available across a range of platforms.
+Boost was designed and developed in collaboration with hundreds of community health workers from across East and Southern Africa.
+The Boost brand provides easy, up-to-date, visual, and interactive materials on HIV, sexual health, female genital schistosomiasis (FGS), COVID-19, mental health and other primary health information.
 It supports community health workers’ ongoing learning and equips them with fun, interactive tools that they can use and share with their clients and peers.

 Boost is: